clmccall/MOPTOP_reduction_pipeline/README.md

 The code provides a Python pipeline for downloading, calibrating, and reducing photopolarimetric data taken with the MOPTOP polarimeter on the Liverpool Telescope.

-Please cite McCall 2025 (thesis) if using this pipeline or the work within it.
+Please cite McCall (2025) (https://researchonline.ljmu.ac.uk/id/eprint/26800/) if using this pipeline or the work within it.

 ### How to use